codelingo/docs/docs/concepts/tenets.md

 As we iterate over the issues, we see a steady increase in the memory consumed by the `getDBCon` function.
 Knowing that this didn't happen with the older version of the library, we suspect a memory leak may have been introduced in the update and further investigation is required.

-Note: CLQL is able to assist in pin-pointing the source of memory leaks, but that is outside the scope of this use case.
+Note: CLQL is able to assist in pinpointing the source of memory leaks, but that is outside the scope of this use case.

 <br />